-To further test the validity of the BBP model in the present case, additional $1/T_1$ measurements at 2~T were performed.
-According to the BBP theory, a decrease of the magnetic field and the corresponding NMR frequency leads to an increase of the peak amplitude and a temperature downshift of the peak position.
-The parameters $\langle{h_{\bot}^{2}}\rangle$, $\tau_{0}$, and $E_{a}$ remain unchanged by a variation of the field amplitude, as the molecular rotation itself.
-These predictions are in full compatibility with our experimental results.
-The BPP modeling of the $1/T_1$ data at 2~T gives $(\langle{h_{\bot,l}^{2}}\rangle)^{1/2}=10$~Oe, $\tau_{0,l}=20$~ps, and $E_{a,l}/k_{B}=255$~K.
+In order to further test the validity of the BBP model in the present case, additional $1/T_1$ measurements were performed at 2~T. According to the BBP theory, a decrease of the magnetic field and the corresponding NMR frequency leads to an increase of the peak amplitude and a temperature downshift of the peak position.
+The parameters $\langle{h_{\bot}^{2}}\rangle$, $\tau_{0}$, and $E_{a}$ of the molecular rotation remain unchanged by the variation of the field amplitude.
+These predictions are fully compatible with our experimental results.
+The BPP modeling of the $1/T_1$ data at 2~T gives $(\langle{h_{\bot,l}^{2}}\rangle)^{1/2}=1.0$~mT, $\tau_{0,l}=20$~ps, and $E_{a,l}/k_{B}=255$~K.